 Lesson 4: Organizing a Sentinel Surveillance System: This lesson focuses on organizing a sentinel surveillance system.
 By the end of this lesson, you will be able to understand the roles and responsibilities for sentinel influenza surveillance at surveillance site, laboratory, and at national level in Ministry of Health.
 You will also be able to describe the information flow related to influenza sentinel surveillance.

 If you would like to enroll for this course, there are no formal prerequisites or limitations.
 The course is free and open for everyone.
 Just register for an account on OpenWHO and go for the course!Enroll me now

-- A record of achievement is issued to those who have earned more than 75% of the maximum number of points for the sum of all graded assignments.
+- Gain a record of achievement by earning more than 75% of the maximum number of points from all graded assignments.

 - Gain a confirmation of participation by completing at least 80% of the course material.